DanaMW/PowerShell-TuneUp/README.md

+# Repo Information

-For help and/or information on my PowerShell Core setup head to the Development tab on my site: https://danamw.github.io
+## For help and/or information on my PowerShell Core setup head to the Development tab on my site: <https://danamw.github.io>

-# PowerShell-TuneUp
+## PowerShell-TuneUp

 ```
 A couple notes about my scripts.
 I use "SET-ALIAS SAY WRITE-HOST" in all my scripts.
 I also use "$ESC = [char]27"